cgallimore25/GSU-CAS-LaTeX-dissertation/README.md

 ### Directories

-The core design of this repository is as a [multi-file project](https://github.com/James-Yu/LaTeX-Workshop/wiki/Compile#multi-file-projects), where individual Chapters have their own directory, and each section has its own `.tex` file which are included in the chapter file (e.g. `Chapter_XX.tex`) using `\input{}` commands.
+The core design of this repository is as a [multi-file project](https://github.com/James-Yu/LaTeX-Workshop/wiki/Compile#multi-file-projects), where individual Chapters have their own [directory](https://github.com/cgallimore25/GSU-CAS-LaTeX-dissertation/tree/dev/Chapters), and each section has its own `.tex` file which are incorporated in the chapter file (e.g. `Chapter_XX.tex`) using `\subfile{}` commands.
 Structuring the project in this way confers a few advantages, namely:
-1. The ability to work on specific sections in isolation without compiling/viewing the entire document.
+1. The ability to work on and view specific sections in isolation without compiling/viewing the entire document.
 2. The ability to version control (edit, commit, and push) individual section files separately, giving them their own history.

 This design is also favorable for liberal use of git `branches`, allowing you to keep track of different "states" of the work.
-While the `main` (or `master`) branch of your repository should always have the most current, "ready to publish" state, creation of separate `branches` allow you to prepare other versions (e.g. `advisor-edits`, or `journal-submission`) that you can maintain and develop in isolation without permanently altering the main body of work.
+While the `main` (or `master`) branch of your repository should always have the most current, "ready to publish" state, creation of separate `branches` allow you to prepare other versions (e.g. `advisor-edits`, or `journal-submission`) that you can maintain and develop in isolation without affecting the main body of work.

 Another great feature of a multi-file structure is that we implement the `subfiles` package, which allows us to compile individual chapter sections directly.
 This gives us the option to do more focused work on a specific section (since dissertation sections can be quite long) without worrying about compiling or looking at the entire document.